 Foster Care Licensing, Support, and Advocacy

 We license homes for American Indian/Alaskan Native children in need of out-of-home placements in King County and others along the I-5 corridor.
 Our licensing services assist future foster parents navigate their way through the licensing process.
-We guide you through the necessary trainings, paperwork, and provide you with ongoing support.
+We guide you through the necessary training, paperwork, assistance of regulation equipment, and provide you with ongoing support.

 Location: Daybreak Star Indian Cultural Center, 5011 Bernie Whitebear Way, Seattle WA 98199

 United Indians of All Tribes Foundation has a grant for reimbursement of school supplies, clothes, or after school programs for NATIVE Foster Youth who are enrolled in K through 12 for 2021.

 All you need to know about reimbursements:

 - Students must be Native American, Pacific Islander, or Alaskan Native